 Can you remove hoist-mounted controls and remotely mount the same controls?

-Welcome to The Hoist Guy's Blog, where our resident Hoist Guy, Andrew T. Litecky, shares his knowledge and experience of many years in the overhead material handling industry, including some key considerations when remotely mounting a hoist control enclosure.
+Welcome to The Hoist Guy's Blog, where our resident Hoist Guy, Andrew T. Litecky, shares his knowledge and experience of many years in the overhead material handling industry, including information about hoist controls and some key considerations when remotely mounting a hoist control enclosure.

 Can you remove hoist-mounted controls and remotely mount the same controls?